MonishaCelestina/Assignment1/README.md

 - After filling up the form click on submit.
 - After submitting, a success message appears indicating that the form has beeen successfully submitted
 - The user's testimonial will then be displayed on the testimonial page.
+  (- Faced the issue of the data not being displayed on the testimonials page)

 Navigation Bar